English

 I'm available for 1:1 private online tuition!

-Click here to view my profile and arrange a free introduction.Creative British English Specialist (10 years of experience)
+Click here to view my profile and arrange a free introduction.A question asked which requires no given answer

 Rhetorical questions are questions where the main purpose isn’t to elicit an actual response in physical form.
 Instead, rhetorical questions are used to create emphasis of an already existing point (for example in persuasive writing, where we already know the opinion of the writer) or to invite or inspire speculation in the reader or the audience.